luanvasconcelos/Python-and-Django-Full-Stack-Web-Development/README.md

 * The Javascript Level One Project asked to create a .js file to complement the .html file so it could be sended a "hidden" mensage to the console if a series of correct answers were inputed using prompt.
 * The Javascript Level Two Exercise One assessment was to create functions in Javascript using control flow tactics.
 * The Javascript Level Two Exercise Two requested to create a Javascript file so a html page would prompt a dialogue with the end user asking to add, remove or display names to be added or removed into an array and displayed on console.
+* The Javascript Level Two Exercise Three requested the creation of a js file with multiple functions inside an object.